17 Beloved Fast-Food Items That Returned After Huge Customer Demand

 The Hardee's Roast Beef Sandwich was a menu staple for most of the 1980s and 90s, but it disappeared from the menu at almost all of the chain's locations sometime in that last decade of the 20th century.
 Then, according to Business Wire, following years of customer requests, the company returned the sandwich to the menu nationwide in April of 2019.

 McDonald's customers went without the sweet, bright orange beverage known as Hi-C Orange for more than four years, but they never stopped clamoring for its return, via STL Today.
-The company, which had replaced Hi-C with a fruity soda from Sprite, relented and returned a noncarbonated sweet orange drink to menus in 2021: Hi-C Orange Lavaburst.
+The company, which had replaced Hi-C with a fruity soda from Sprite, relented and returned a noncarbonated sweet orange drink to menus in 2021 and is still here today: Hi-C Orange Lavaburst.

 Wendy's: Baconator Fries

 Originally introduced as a limited-time promotional item back in 2015, according to Mashed, Wendy's Baconator Fries became an immediate sensation.
 So much so that when they were removed from the menu as planned, leaving behind the Baconator burger, fans were not happy and spoke out.
 The next year, in 2016, Baconator Fries were added to the permanent menu, where they remain today.

 Taco Bell: Cheese Fiesta Potatoes